marcosgln99/mid-level-test/ANSIBLE/ANSIBLE_README.md

 This Ansible presents the following structure:

-1. "php.yaml" playbook to be applied.
+1. "roles" folder with roles to be applied.
-2. "monitoring.yaml" playbook to be applied.
+2. "ansible.cfg" with default Ansible configuration (available at parents directory).
-3. "inventories" with the hosts where Ansible is executed
+3. "inventories" with the hosts where Ansible is executed.
+4. "php.yaml" playbook to be applied.
+5. "monitoring.yaml" playbook to be applied.

 # 2. Environment